ChrisWiegman/chriswiegman.com/content/posts/2014-05-04-wordcamp-austin-its-the-people.md

 WordCamps are a strange beast, if you haven’t been to one it basically a one or two day WordPress conference comprised mostly (or maybe ideally) of local speakers and attendees who get together **and** discuss all things WordPress.
 That said they don’t have a local “feel” at all like many similar events.
 Instead WordCamps, for about $20 a ticket, tend to be one of the most engaging and best planned conferences I’ve ever been to.

-This wasn’t my first WordCamp and in fact last year alone I also attended WordCamps in <a title="WordCamp Miami 2013" href="http://2013.miami.wordcamp.org" target="_blank" rel="noopener noreferrer">Miami</a>, <a title="WordCamp San Francisco 2013" href="http://2013.sf.wordcamp.org" target="_blank" rel="noopener noreferrer">San Francisco</a> and <a title="WordCamp London 2013" href="http://2013.london.wordcamp.org" target="_blank" rel="noopener noreferrer">London</a>.&nbsp;While all WordCamps have some great aspects there are three things this year that really helped set WordCamp Austin apart.
+This wasn’t my first WordCamp and in fact last year alone I also attended WordCamps in <a title="WordCamp Miami 2013" href="http://2013.miami.wordcamp.org" target="_blank" rel="noopener noreferrer">Miami</a>, <a title="WordCamp San Francisco 2013" href="http://2013.sf.wordcamp.org" target="_blank" rel="noopener noreferrer">San Francisco</a> and <a title="WordCamp London 2013" href="http://2013.london.wordcamp.org" target="_blank" rel="noopener noreferrer">London</a>.
+While all WordCamps have some great aspects there are three things this year that really helped set WordCamp Austin apart.

 **WordCamp Austin Took a Chance on New Speakers**